GUIDELINES FOR THE PROCEDURE TO APPEAL AN EXPULSION TO THE ACADEMIC STANDING APPEALS COMMITTEE – FALL 2020

 A student who is expelled (denied permission to register) has the right to appeal to the Academic Standing Appeals Committee.
 Before making the decision to appeal you should consider carefully the reasons for your poor performance.
 As well, you should consider alternatives to returning to school, some of which are outlined on pages 3 and 4.
 Should you wish to make an appeal, these are the steps to follow:

-- Complete the Request for an Appeal form and return it to the Registrar’s Office no later than the deadline date indicated on the form (Thursday, January 9, 2020 by 4:30 p.m.).
+- Complete the Request for an Appeal and send it to firstname.lastname@example.org no later than the deadline date indicated on the form (Friday, January 15, 2021 by 4:30 p.m.).

 - If your failures are in part due to “circumstances beyond your control” and these circumstances can be documented, relevant documents must be enclosed.
 Examples of some relevant documents are: